assaman/datasciencecoursera/README.md

 # datasciencecoursera
-Repo for DataScience Classes with Coursera
+Repo for DataScience Classes with Coursera.
+I am just starting to work with github and am about to finish the initial setup.